EivindLillefosse/dataprosjekt-gr2-FPGA/readme.md

-* Make sure vivado is added to enviroment variables
+- Make sure vivado is added to enviroment variables
-* Use "vivado -mode batch -source .\scripts\create-project.tcl" to generate a local project, from the git repo folder
+- Use "vivado -mode batch -source .\scripts\create-project.tcl" to generate a local project, from the git repo folder
+- File file stucture in source can be 2 folders deep, and all testbenches must end with "\_tb.vhd"